Live Cell Microscopy

 What Will I Learn?

-In this 4 day, hands on training you will learn about all aspects of Live Cell Microscopy including:
+In this 4 day training you will learn about all aspects of Live Cell Microscopy including:

 - An introduction to the blood system and its vital role in overall health